 - Zoom/light/halogen/LED/laser whitening: These methods are ineffective and can destroy the nerves of your teeth.

 - Whitening mouthwash: Because whitening ingredients need to be held against the teeth for a sustained period of time in order to be effective, whitening mouthwash doesn’t work either.
-It also exposes your sensitive gums to bleach.
+It also exposes your sensitive gums to harsh chemicals.

 - DIY whitening: Many DIY whitening recipes contain acidic ingredients like strawberry or lemon.
 These ingredients can wear away the enamel on teeth and contribute to decay and other dental issues.